marcopeg/marcopeg.github.io/content/posts/2020/0210-hasura-in-gitpod/hasura-in-gitpod.md

 ## A Workspace is just a Docker image!

 Stating the obvious?
 Well, maybe.
-Still I believe it is interesting to point out that you can build your own custom GitPod workspace and push it to DockerHub for others to enjoy.
+Still, I believe it is interesting to point out that you can build your own custom GitPod workspace and push it to DockerHub for others to enjoy.